 Celestron is a well-known telescope brand and if you happen to have one you’ll want to keep it at its best.
 To maintain its performance, you may need to collimate it.
 Here’s a step by step on how to collimate a Celestron telescope starting with how to know whether it needs collimating.

-Collimation is basically the alignment of the optics.
-It is important if you want to get clear focus and the best performance from your telescope.
+Collimation is basically the alignment of the telescope optics.
+It is important if you want a clear focus and the best performance from your telescope.

 If it is a Schmidt-Cassegrain telescope (SCT), then it is a catadioptric telescope with a system of mirrors and lens.